 The produced seeds disperse normally over the search space near to the parent plant (spatial dispersal).
 Search diversification and randomness of the algorithm is presented in this part.
 The seeds are normally distributed with mean equal to zero.
 The standard deviation (δ) of the normal distribution function decreases at each step from the initially defined value (δ_i) to the final value (δ_f).
-The relationship between the above parameters and the standard deviation of each iteration can be expressed as equation (32):
+The relationship between the above parameters and the standard deviation of each iteration can be expressed as Eq.
+(32):

-$$\delta{iter} = \frac{(iter{max} - iter)^n}{(iter{max})^n} (\delta_f - \delta_i) + \delta_f$$ (32)

-Where δ{iter} is the standard deviation at the current step, $iter{max}$ is the maximum number of iterations and n is the nonlinear modulation index.
+$$\delta{iter} = \frac{(iter{\max} - iter)^n}{(iter{\max})^n} (\delta_f - \delta_i) + \delta_f, \qquad (32)$$ where δ{iter} is the standard deviation at the current step, $iter{\max}$ is the maximum number of iterations and n is the nonlinear modulation index.
 In this paper, to restrict premature convergence or stick in local optima, neighborhood structure operators are applied on the produced seeds from each weed.
 For each candidate seed, a uniform random number (i.e., $R \sim U(0,1)$) is generated.
-If R < 0.5, the new neighboring seed (neighboring solution) is generated from the neighborhood of the candidate seed by one of the presented neighborhood structure operators.
-Otherwise, the candidate seed is preferred.
-Then, new generated seeds are added to the colony.
-After passing some iterations, the number of plants in a colony reaches the maximum allowable population, p{max} , so only plants with better fitness can survive and produce seeds, others are being eliminated (competitive exclusion).
-In this step, the new generated seeds and their parent weeds are ranked and sorted together based on their fitness.
-From the existence plants, the maximum number of population are selected based on better fitness value and the rest of them will be removed (elimination mechanism).
-Survived plants are regenerated and repeat the above steps.
-The pseudo code of presented IWO is shown in Figure 13.
-The process of this algorithm will be continued until the stopping condition is met.
-IWO is one of the utilized meta-heuristic algorithms for solving the understudied problem in this article.
+If R < 0.5, the new neighboring seed (neighboring solution) is generated from the neighborhood of the candidate seed by one

+Figure 13.
+Steps of the presented Invasive Weed Optimization (IWO) algorithm for the HHCRSP.

 4.5.
-SA Algorithm
+SA algorithm

-SA algorithm is a powerful and widespread meta-heuristic algorithm for solving combinatorial optimization problems.
-In this method, optimization begins with a random solution (S) and an initial temperature (T_0)[27].
+SA algorithm is a powerful and widespread metaheuristic algorithm for solving combinatorial optimization problems.
+In this method, optimization begins with a random solution (S) and an initial temperature (T_0) [27].
 There is enough computational effort at each temperature with a search procedure.
 In each iteration of the search procedure, if the new generated neighboring solution is better than current solution, we will definitely accept the new solution according to Hill Climbing method.
 Otherwise, based on the Boltzmann function, we may accept the inferior neighboring solution.
 Neighborhood structure operators are used to generate neighboring solution from the current solution in the search procedure.
 After completion of the search procedure iterations, the temperature decreases based on a specific pattern.
 In this article, the following function is used to decrease the temperature:

-$$T{i+1} = \alpha \times T_i \tag{33}$$
+$$T{i+1} = \alpha \times T_i,\tag{33}$$

-Where α is a constant cooling rate.
+where α is a constant cooling rate.
 The search procedure will happen at each temperature again.
 This process is done until the stop criteria is met.
 The pseudo code of presented SA is shown in Figure 14.
 SA algorithm is also used in this article besides GOA and IWO to solve the HHCRSP problem.